aikram1271/spinnaker-docs/README.md

 #### How do I expose Spinnaker port 9000 to a public IP?

 This is generally not recommended unless you're Spinnaker instance is secure.
-If you do want to expose Spinnaker run the following to update IP Tables exposing port 9000 or your Oracle Bare Metal Ubuntu instance.
+If you do want to expose Spinnaker run the following to update IP Tables exposing port 9000 on your Oracle Bare Metal Ubuntu instance.

 ```
 iptables -A INPUT -p tcp --dport 9000 -j ACCEPT